Yoshino, Nara

 Yoshino (吉野町, Yoshino-chō) is a town located in Yoshino District, Nara Prefecture, Japan.
-As of 30 September 2024, the town had an estimated population of 5,874 in 2997 households, and a population density of 61 persons per km^{2}.
+As of 30 September 2024, the town had an estimated population of 5,874 in 2,997 households, and a population density of 61 persons per km^{2}.
 The total area of the town is 95.65 km2.
 In 2012, Yoshino was designated one of The Most Beautiful Villages in Japan.

 Geography

 Yoshino is located in the central part of Nara Prefecture.
-The Ryumon Mountains run east-to-west in the north, and the Omine Mountain Range (Mount Aonega is the highest point within the town area) spread out to the south.
+The Ryumon Mountains run east-to-west in the north, and the Omine Mountain Range (Mount Aonega is the highest point within the town area) spreads out to the south.
 The mountains that extend from the Daidaka Mountains also are to the east.
 Between these, the Yoshino River flows from southeast-to-west through the center of the town, and the Takami River flows from east-to-west.

 The Yoshino River meanders left and right from the upstream (Kawakami Village) to the area where the Tsuburo River flows into it, weaving its way through the mountains.
 Along the way, the Takami River joins it near Shinko and Kubogainai.
 After crossing Imoyama and Seyama, near Yoshino High School, it makes a large left turn and continues downstream (Oyodo Town) in a relatively straight line.
 Inside the meandering Yoshino River, there is a long and narrow stretch of relatively flat land, forming settlements.
 There is also relatively open land near the middle reaches of the tributaries of the Yoshino River, where settlements have formed.
 The Kamiichi district, where the town hall is located, is densely packed with houses in the small space between the river and the mountains.